 - and they are free of gluten and refined sugar!

-With the publication of the popular cookbook Quinoa 365 in 2010, quinoa became a trendy food for the next few years.
+with the publication of the popular cookbook Quinoa 365 in 2010.

 But quinoa’s popularity has resurged once again, and it is now higher than ever.
 It’s an ancient crop, grown in the Andes.
 While it is a grain crop, it is grown for its seeds, the part that we eat.
 Quinoa is a good source of protein, it’s gluten-free, and it is easy to digest.